signalfx/integrations/collectd/Example/readme.md

 This may indicate a period of missing data points.
 In the example chart shown above, some data points are missing between 16:40 and 16:41, and SignalFx is interpolating a straight line through the gap.

+### METRICS

+For documentation of the metrics and dimensions emitted by this plugin, see the `docs` directory in this repository.

 ### LICENSE

 > Include licensing information for the plugin in this section.